ssakana/LessonAgent/README.md

-# LANG: A Lesson Plan Generation Framework via Multi-Form Interaction with Large Language Models
+# LessonAgent: A Holistic Pipeline for Automated Generation of Plans, Presentations, and Podcasts

 ## Dataset